DenTelezhkin/DTTableViewManager/README.md

 * If `DTTableViewManageable` is implementing delegate method, `responds(to:)` returns true
 * If `DTTableViewManager` has events tied to selector being called, `responds(to:)` also returns true

 What this approach allows us to do, is configuring UITableView knowledge about what delegate method is implemented and what is not.
 For example, `DTTableViewManager` is implementing `tableView(_:heightForRowAt:)` method, however if you don't call `heightForCell(withItem:_:)` method, you are safe to use self-sizing cells in UITableView.
-While **37** delegate methods are implemented, only those that have events or are implemented by delegate will be called by `UITableView`.
+While all delegate methods are implemented, only those that have events or are implemented by delegate will be called by `UITableView`.

 `DTTableViewManager` has the same approach for handling each delegate and datasource method: